Meet the Farmer: Subarashii Kudamono Asian Pears

 Yes.
 The Spiras had to cultivate their own varieties of Asian pears that could tolerate the humidity, pests, blights and mold we have here in Pennsylvania.
 They made several attempts at growing home, which evolved to buying a farm.
 From there they planted and grafted trees, and worked on cross pollinating and testing.
 One great thing about our area is that the mineral content in the soil creates great flavors!

 By the late 1990s and early 2000s, the Spiras had patented the first several varieties of their Asian pears, which they named them after their daughters.
 They started propagating these varieties and planting more and more of the trees.
-Now, we have six main varieties of pears that we sell from our farm via our website.
+Now, we have seven main varieties of pears that we sell from our farm via our website.

 How are the varieties of the Asian pears different from one another?